Bini-tech/AirBnB_clone/README.md

 ## Usage

-The console works in interactive mode, but also in non-interactive mode.
+The console works in interactive mode, and also in non-interactive mode.
 It prints the prompt (hbnb) and waits for instruction.

 Command | Example
 ------- | -------